 You just forked over a cool $230 to get your hands on what’s arguably the best smart display around, so the excitement in owning the Google Nest Hub Max is certainly undeniable.
-Even though you may be familiar with some of its core functions, since it’s powered by the Google Assistant, there are a few things you should do right after you unbox the thing.
+On the surface, it may look like just a larger-sized version of the Nest Hub, but there’s more to it than just size.
+Yes, it does offer the same core functions, since it’s powered by the Google Assistant, but there are a few things you should do right after you unbox the device.

-Before you start making those video calls, before you decide to think about what photos you want to display, and before you start controlling and accessing all of your connected smart home gadgets, we’ll break down how to set up your Google Nest Hub Max.
+Before you start placing those video calls, or think about what photos you want to display, or start controlling and accessing all of your connected smart home gadgets, we’ll break down how to set up your Google Nest Hub Max.
 Let’s get started!

 Step 1: Remove it from the box

 Before anything else, you’ll have to obviously remove the Google Nest Hub Max from the packaging.
 There’s an included quick start guide that shows step-by-step instructions on how to connect the power supply to the Nest Hub Max.
 Then again, you’ll want to think about where you want to place the smart display before connecting its power source.
 Once you connect the power chord to an outlet, the Nest Hub Max will automatically turn on.

 If you’re an Android user, then chances are your smartphone already has the Google Home app pre-installed.
 If not, you’ll want to head on over to the Google Play Store to download it.
 Alternatively, iOS users will need to download the app through the App Store.
 And oh yeah, it’s a free download!

 Besides that, you’ll also want to download the Nest app, since it offers advanced features you can access that aren’t available through the Google Home app — such as viewing the history log, setting up activity zones, recognizing familiar faces, and much more.

 Step 3: Connect the Nest Hub Max to Wi-Fi via the app